5 Secrets to Building a High-Performing Team

 3. Invest in technology to create a better experience

 Technology is your friend, not your enemy when it comes to running your dental practice successfully.
-During my dental career, I had a plethora of technological advancements that helped me give my patients the best care possible.
+Dentists have a plethora of technological advancements that have helped them give their patients the best care possible.
 A few of the most critical were high-quality digital cameras, DigiDoc intraoral cameras in each room, Isolite Bite Blocks, Onset Buffering of the local anesthesia, and patient engagement software to help with scheduling, appointment reminders, and billing.

 Before you begin taking bitewings and probing, sit down with each of your patients and ask them some questions about their dental goals for their health, teeth, and smile.
 Many people come to a dentist before a big event like a wedding or graduation and want to look their best.
 Continue building their trust and thank them for visiting your practice.